secretflow/secretflow/examples/security/aigc/SPV-MIA/README.md

 # SPV-MIA

-This repository aims to replicating the results in paper  [Practical Membership Inference Attacks against Fine-tuned Large Language Models via Self-prompt Calibration](https://arxiv.org/abs/2311.06062)[^1].
+This repository aims to replicating the results in paper  [Practical Membership Inference Attacks against Fine-tuned Large Language Models via Self-prompt Calibration](https://arxiv.org/abs/2311.06062). [^1]

-[^1] This repository is a replica of the [official implementation](https://github.com/tsinghua-fib-lab/ANeurIPS2024_SPV-MIA).
+[^1]: This repo is a replica of the [official implementation](https://github.com/tsinghua-fib-lab/ANeurIPS2024_SPV-MIA).
 We updated the fine-tuning implementations, such as the officially supported flash_attention_2 for llama by transformers, and cleaned up the code.

 This paper proposes a Membership Inference Attack based on Self-calibrated Probabilistic Variation (SPV-MIA).
 Specifically, they introduce a self-prompt approach, which constructs the dataset to fine-tune the reference model by prompting the target LLM itself.
 Furthermore, they introduce probabilistic variation, a more reliable membership signal based on LLM memorization rather than overfitting, from which we rediscover the neighbour attack with theoretical grounding.